jamset/publisher-pulsar/README.md

  It very useful when only part of processes that work with API is connected to Pulsar, and so it works flexibly, adapting to the situation.

-- If incoming error shows that Pulsar have to be stopped for some period it detect such signal and make usleep for the specified period
+- If incoming error shows that Pulsar have to be stopped definitely for some period, it detect such signal and make usleep() for the specified period

 ##Schema